Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 demanding computations involving kernel evaluations, the interface is optimized for speed, and to allow parallelization of the evaluation of different parts of the kernel Gram matrix at a time.
 In the following, the basic design decisions are outlined and explained.
-Since kernels and models have much in common, also consider reading the :doc:`models` tutorial if you not already did.
+Since kernels and models have much in common, consider reading the :doc:`models` tutorial first.

 Types
 &&&&&